 The anointing of oil is an important and sadly neglected ministry of the church’s pastors and elders today.
 The purpose of this anointment is for both the physical and the spiritual healing of the soul.
 Anointing with oil for healing is only mentioned two times in the Bible – in James 5:14 and in Mark 6:13.
 Mark states, “And they cast out many devils, and anointed with oil many that were sick, and healed them.”

 Oil is a symbolic act of faith and submission to God and should be certainly practiced today.
 Olive oil was usually used as a medication in ancient Palestine (Luke 10:34), and was used both internally and externally.
 The literal use of oil as a medication may have provided the basis for its symbolic use in Mark 6:13 and later on in the Christian church.

 Anointing with oil as an act of faith is mentioned also in James.
 The apostle wrote, “Is any sick among you? let him call for the elders of the church; and let them pray over him, anointing him with oil in the name of the Lord.
 And the prayer of faith shall save the sick, and the Lord shall raise him up; and if he have committed sins, they shall be forgiven him” (James 5:14,15).

 It is the will of God that the sick may receive healing.
-Oil in this passage, is a symbolic act of faith and submission to God and should be certainly practiced today.
-Jesus went about “healing every sickness and every disease among the people” (Matthew 9:35).
-He sent out His apostles with power “to heal all manner of sickness and all manner of disease” (Matthew 10:1).
+Jesus stressed the healing of the body as well as the soul.
+He went about “healing every sickness and every disease among the people” (Matthew 9:35).
+And He sent out His apostles with power “to heal all manner of sickness and all manner of disease” (Matthew 10:1).

 In His service,